jina-ai/dev-gpt/README.md

 To ensure the microservice accurately aligns with your intended task a test scenario is required.

 ## Quickstart
+### Requirements
+- Create an account at [cloud.jina.ai](https://cloud.jina.ai) where your microservice will be deployed

 ### Installation
 ```bash
 pip install gptdeploy